-Administration → Additional Information → Managing Users
+Administration → Preparing Applications for Use → Managing Users

 Before you add user accounts, consider the types of users you need.
 This helps you determine the product-access level you should assign to each user.

-For example, Serena Request Center has two distinct types of users: requesters and fulfillers.
+For example, Service Request Center has two distinct types of users: requesters and fulfillers.
 Requesters are those who request IT services, such as logging a ticket to report a problem and asking for additional network access.
 Fulfillers are those who respond to requests by either directly working on them or by managing incoming requests to ensure that an organization's activities are streamlined.

 Use the following information to determine which product-access type to assign to each set of users:

 Assign to users who will use Service Request Center to submit IT service requests.
 These users can also view and update the requests and proposals that they submitted.